talhavawda/za-telecoms-twitter-footprint/Documents/Meeting 11-24 Notes.md

 Queries:
 - Have the ISPs been more active on Twitter since Covid/Lockdown as compared to before?
+  - Number of tweets of each company before vs after lockdown
+    - South Africa went into lockdown on 26 March 2020 so use this date
   - Interactions with users
     - being more responsive, connecting with customers, attending to their questions/queries/complaints via Tweeting
   - More campaigns